shader-slang/spec/proposals/041-ray-tracing-api.md

 binding data.
 The shader source contains the trace call, but the SBT records and the binding edges from those records to AnyHit, Intersection, ClosestHit, and Miss shaders are provided by host code.
 Therefore, the complete reachability set is not known from shader source at ordinary compile time.
+Figure 2 defines this term graphically.

+<a id="fig-reachability-definition"></a>
 ![Reachability is the set of SBT entries that one trace call can select](figures/041-ray-tracing-api/reachability-definition.svg)

+*Figure 2.
+Reachability definition: the reachable entries are the SBT records one trace call can select at runtime, but in the existing model that set is determined by host-created binding data.*

 Metal also has a tag-list requirement that current Slang cannot express directly.
 The Metal `intersector` type is specialized by semantic tags, and custom intersection functions reachable